AlfrescoArchive/alfresco-anaxes-shipyard/docs/adrs/0008-using-one-db-per-service.md

 ## Consequences

-With each new component that has the need for database storage we would automatically have one more configuration to manage, monitor and backup.
+With each new component that has the need for database storage, we would automatically have one more configuration to manage, monitor and backup.